 Assistance from the Social Security Administration

 Along with funeral expenses and debt obligations, a family left behind may have a difficult time making ends meet without life insurance money.
 The Social Security Administration provides the surviving spouse or child a one-time death benefit.
-At the time of publication, the death benefit is $255.
-When a person leaves behind a spouse, divorced spouse or dependent children, they may be entitled to receive reoccurring monthly benefits.
+As of 2019, the death benefit is $255.
+When a person leaves behind a spouse, divorced spouse or dependent children, they may be entitled to receive recurring monthly benefits.
 Survivor benefits are based on the person's earnings prior to death.
 Anyone who works at least 10 years and pays Social Security taxes is eligible.